-We need a strong middle class again and a diverse one: people who can afford to recreate outdoors and the time to do so just as many people did in 1966.
+We need a strong middle class again and a diverse one: people who can afford to recreate outdoors and have the time to do so, just as many people did in 1966.

 And how to do that?
 I don’t know.
 But I know we have an opportunity to start the process on November 3rd.

 We need to get the next generation of twelve-year-olds introduced to the outdoor spaces.
-We need to do our best to show them the mountains, the desert and get them excited about the wild places.
+We need to do our best to show them the mountains and the desert and get them excited about the wild places.

-Get out, vote, and if you are fortunate enough to have the privilege to spend time outdoors, for God’s sake, think of how your decisions to travel long distances impacts others.
+Get out, vote, and if you are fortunate enough to have the privilege to spend time outdoors, for God’s sake, think of how your decisions to travel long distances impact others.

-And make an actual difference beyond using an un-needed reusable staw or using a shopping bag with a green leaf on it.
+And make an actual difference beyond using an unneeded reusable straw or using a shopping bag with a green leaf on it.